Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Florence Falls is pretty to photograph from above, and it’s also a nice spot to take a swim.
 You can swim right up to the waterfalls (and they flow even in the dry season, which is rare in this part of Australia).

-But my favorite spot in Litchfield (and, in fact, my favorite spot on our three-day Kakadu trip)?
+But my favorite spot in Litchfield (and, in fact, my favorite spot on my three-day Kakadu trip)?
 Buley Rockhole.
 A short walk down a path will lead you to these rocks that turned into natural swimming holes.

 Swimming in rockholes may be my favorite memory of the Northern Territory.
 There is nothing better than jumping into a cool river on a hot day.